 Policy News Service

 Grassroots Coordination and Training

-Defense of Medicaid and safety net programs at state and federal level
+Defense of Medicaid and safety net programs at both state and federal levels

 Health Policy & Advocacy Committee